AlexGCbn/CI_PP2_GALAXY_RAIDERS/README.md

   * From the source section drop-down menu, select the Master Branch
   * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - LINK
+The live link can be found here - https://alexgcbn.github.io/CI_PP2_GALAXY_RAIDERS/index.html

 ## Credits: